SamOBrienOlinger/PP4/README.md

        - [Furry Fun Foto Gallery](https://samobrienolinger.github.io/Cockapoo-Club/furry-fun-foto-gallery.html#jump-to-fffg)

-   - After these main pieces of content, there is an area with a map and information about the clubhouse and training centre, as well as another call to action to join Cockapoo Club with two hyperlinked pieces of text to give users even more opportunities to visit the Join page and submit their contact details.
-A chance to win a prize is also available and aims to further encourage new members to join.
-The value of this content to the user is the list it provides of the main benefits to becoming a new member.
-An embedded map to the clubhouse and training centre is also provided for users to locate Cockapoo Club's premises and encourage them to visit and socialise with others in this special community, making this project stand out from other simalr websites providing infomration about cCoakapoos and other pets:
+   - After these main pieces of content, there is an area with a map and information about the clubhouse and training centre, as well as another call to action to join Cockapoo Club with two hyperlinked pieces of text to give users even more opportunities to visit the [Join](#join-page) page and submit their contact details.
+A chance to win a prize is also available on the Join page and aims to further encourage new members to join.

+   - An embedded map to the clubhouse and training centre is also provided for users to locate Cockapoo Club's premises along with opening times for the clubhouse and training centre.

+   - A list of free suports are also outlined to encourage users to visit and socialise with others in this special community, making this project stand out from other simalr websites that may provide similar information about Coakapoos and other pets.
+The value of this content to the user is the list it provides of the main benefits to becoming a new member and particapting in person

        ![clubhouse map](assets/README.md-images/README.md-clubhouse-training-centre-map.jpg)